hypnopump/SearchMethods.jl/README.md

 The Julia package for Search Methods algorithms.

+## Documentation

+We're actually working on a cool documentation for the project.
+A first draft can be found at the [/docs](https://github.com/EricAlcaide/SearchMethods.jl/blob/master/docs/src/index.md) folder.

+* **Expand node**: Node expansion function must be provided with the format `expand(node)` returning a 1d-Array of child nodes.
+* **Goal check**: Goal checking function must be provided with the format `goalCheck(node)` returning a boolean value.
+* **Expansion cost**: For cost-related methods such as **UCS**, an expansion-cost function must be provided with the format `cost(node, neighbor)` returning a real number (the greater the number the costly the expansion).

 ## Examples - 8 puzzle
 The 8-puzzle consists of 9 spaces to fill with numbers from 1 to 9.
 The resulting blank space is used to move the pieces of the puzzle.
 From a given initial state, the goal of the puzzle is to reach the goal state, in which the numbers are ordered.